stevewong290/APCS1-Final-Project/README.md

 We have two restart buttons that allow you to choose which color should go first.
 We have a board that is comprised of buttons
 We have a highlight feature that tells you which moves are available for you to choose from.
 Pressing on a nonhighlighted square should not do anything to the board.

+Unresolved Bugs:
+When you resize your GUI, the buttons in the flowlayout do not reset themselves.